Powerful storm drenches Southern California with heavy rain

 “I decided to stay home today and not go anywhere, which is nice,” she said.
 “And I’m really happy for the rain.
 I think we needed it a lot.”

-The storm prompted officials to shut down a 40-mile (64-kilometer) stretch of the iconic Highway 1 in California’s Big Sur area until Tuesday.
+The storm prompted officials to shut down a 40-mile (64-kilometer) stretch of the iconic Highway 1 in California’s Big Sur area.
 The scenic coastal route south of the San Francisco Bay Area, frequently experiences damage during wet weather.

 A second storm predicted to hit California midweek shortly after the current storm moves on could deliver almost continuous snow in mountainous areas, said Edan Weishahn of the weather service in Reno, which monitors an area straddling the Nevada state line.

 Har reported from San Francisco.
-Associated Press writer Christopher Weber contributed from Los Angeles and Associated Press writer Terence Chea contributed from Oakland, California.
+Associated Press writers Christopher Weber in Los Angeles, Terence Chea in Oakland and Scott Sonner in Reno contributed to this report.

 Caption